Loading icon

 Can training videos replace live onboarding?

-They can dramatically reduce onboarding time, but the best training blends video with hands-on reinforcement or coaching.
+They can dramatically reduce onboarding time and improve consistency, but the best training programs blend video with hands-on reinforcement or coaching.
+Video handles the standard, your managers handle the nuance.

 Covalent’s Approach to Training Videos